ABOUT BRIGHTON ASYLUM

 Brighton Asylum sells out every night folks!
 Get your tickets now!
 Tickets are limited so guarantee yours today by purchasing in advance!
 CLICK HERE!

 Brighton’s industrial complex, a series of old and decrepit warehouses, was used for housing mentally unstable and psychologically damaged individuals back in the mid 1940’s.
 Many of these patients were quite violent, and often needed to be isolated for staff and patient protection.
 The most violent patients were housed in the main central building, most commonly referred to as Brighton Asylum.
-Minimal risk patients were housed in building B, located adjacent to Brighton Asylum.
+Minimal risk patients were housed in building B, located adjacent to Brighton Asylum and not accessible to the public.
 A beneath ground service tunnel spans the full length of the complex which allows staff to travel from outside, to any building within the complex, without having to pass through the high risk and centrally located Brighton Asylum unless needed.
 This tunnel was also used for medical deliveries to other buildings, and to keep prying eyes of the public away from seeing what was going on inside Brighton Asylum.
+The tunnel is accessible via Brighton’s own private subway system.

 Years of extremely harsh living conditions, grotesque medical experiments, staff disappearances, and screams spilling into the residential areas during the night, resulted in the state permanently closing the facility in 1952 pending a full investigation.
 No such results of an investigation can be found to date.